chrisidso/NHLExpansionDraftSimulator/README.md

                 resulting team would be compared to the rest of the league.
 And to learn as much as I could about hockey in the process.

+Introduction:

 Expansion in sports leagues usually (but not always) happens in pairs, for ease of scheduling, and for balance in divisions and conferences.
 And there is a sort of friendly competition between expansion teams to be the first to win a championship.

-I am old enough to remember the expansion drafts of the Seahawks and the Mariners in the mid 1970's when those teams joined their respective leagues.
-And I remember just how bad both teams were.
-The Mariners won one game out of every three in their first year, and the Seahawks won two games in their first season.

-The Mariners remained a bad team for years, and could only watch as their sister expansion team, the Toronto Blue Jays, improved and eventually won two world series in the early 1990's.
-The Mariners still have not been to the World Series.

-The Seahawks fared somewhat better, winning nine games in their third year, and finally winning the superbowl in 2014.
-Their sister expansion team, the Tampa Bay Buccaneers, didn't win a game until late in their second year, but won a superbowl before the Seahwks did, in the early 2000's.

-For Seattle sports fans, there will be another expansion draft in 2021 when Seattle's team (to be named later) joins the NHL and starts playing.
+Seattle sports fans haven't seen an expansion draft since the 1970's when the Seahawks and Mariners joined their respective leagues.
+We will get another chance in 2021 when Seattle's team (to be named later) joins the NHL and starts playing.

 Our sister expansion team is already in the league.
 They are called the Vegas Golden Knights and they joined the leage NHL in 2017.
 They did so well in their expansion draft and in their first entry draft that they made a run at the championship (Stanley Cup) in their first year but ultimately fell just short.

+The Expansion Draft:

 So, how did they do so well?
 I was curious about this, because if they could do so well then perhaps Seattle's team could do just as well.
 Fortunately, information